-- Stage 1 completed, Stage 2 and 3 now funded and currently in project development to enable construction.
+- Stage One completed, Stage Two and Three now funded and currently in project development to enable construction

 Albany Ring Road is a proposed heavy haulage route around the City of Albany for the transport of product including grain, fertiliser and woodchips to and from the Port of Albany.

-The ring road will link the existing major arterial main roads and highways radiating from Albany, whilst bypassing urban areas and providing improved access to Mirambeena Industrial Estate.
+The ring road will link the existing major arterial main roads and highways radiating from Albany, whilst bypassing urban areas and providing improved access to the Mirambeena Strategic Industrial Area (SIA).

 Currently Albany Highway and South Coast Highway form the only available route for heavy vehicles travelling from inland areas to the Port of Albany.

-This existing route traverses urban areas, including negotiating Albany Highway/Chester Pass Road roundabout; which requires heavy vehicles to interact with a high volume of general commuter traffic.
+This existing route traverses urban areas, including negotiating Chester Pass Road roundabout; which requires heavy vehicles to interact with a high volume of general commuter traffic.

-Stage 1: Chester Pass Road to Albany Highway on Menang Drive - Completed in 2007.
+- Stage One: Chester Pass Road to Albany Highway on Menang Drive - Completed in 2007.

-Stage 2: George Street through to Princess Royal Drive.
+- Stage Two: George Street through to Princess Royal Drive.

-Stage 3: Albany Highway to Lower Denmark Road via Link Road / George Street.
+- Stage Three: Albany Highway to Lower Denmark Road via Link Road / George Street.

-There has been significant community involvement during the development of the proposed alignment for Albany Ring Road, particularly prior to and during the construction of Stage One.
-Feedback obtained during public presentations, from media advertisements and community newsletters was used to inform the planning work undertaken for the project.
+There has been significant community involvement during the development of the proposed Albany Ring Road alignment over many years, with feedback obtained being used to inform the planning work.

-Clearing permits will be sought as part of the Environmental approvals process prior to the commencement of Stages 2 and 3 of the Albany Ring Road project
+Clearing permits will be sought as part of the Environmental approvals process prior to the commencement of Stages Two and Three of the Albany Ring Road project.